tgc-bot/FourAcesContracts/Staff.md

     3. If the contradiction is between Casino Management, then the M.O.A. is the final authority.

-8. As a Staff, you are authorised to be granted a salary by the Owner.
-    This salary is at the complete discretion of the Owner and may be changed, altered, raised, lowered, withheld, or given to their complete authority.
+8. The Owner is required to give a salary/payment to any member who performs their duties:

+    4. Management are to be paid 100 chips each week

+    5. Staff members are to be paid 50 chips each week.

+    6. The Owner may neglect to give chips to any Member whose chips are over 6000.

-9. As a Staff, you may be punished by the other Staff members for failing to perform your duties, or performing your duties to a degree that is deemed unacceptable, biased, prejudiced, or otherwise unacceptable to the Casino.
+9. As a Staff, you may be punished by the Casino Management for failing to perform your duties, or performing your duties to a degree that is deemed unacceptable, biased, prejudiced, or otherwise unacceptable to the Casino.

-    4. Punishments can only be given by Staff higher in rank, and must be fair
+    7. Punishments can only be given by Staff higher in rank, and must be fair

-    5. While acting as a Staff member, the Staff member cannot be terminated from Membership, they must first be Terminated from their staff position, and after a minimum of one (1) day, be Terminated from Membership.
+    8. While acting as a Staff member, the Staff member cannot be terminated from Membership, they must first be Terminated from their staff position, and after a minimum of one (1) day, be Terminated from Membership.

-    6. Punishments are issued by the M.O.A. on behalf of Management.
+    9. Punishments are issued by the M.O.A. on behalf of Management.

 10. Management involves the: Owner, Casino Manager and Floor Manager

-    7. Only Management may approve changes to the contract.
+    10. Only Management may approve changes to the contract.

 ## Termination of Staff

-  - This contract may be terminated by either the signee or by a unanimous decision by their direct supervisor and higher staff members.
+  - This contract may be terminated by either the signee or by their direct supervisor, or by a majority decision from higher members of Casino Management.

   - Once Staff-ship has been terminated, you are no longer required to abide by these Terms, or any rules or regulations imposed *directly